DataDog/integrations-core/mysql/README.md

     logs_enabled: true
     ```

-3. Add this configuration setup to your `mysql.d/conf.yaml` file to start collecting your MySQL logs:
+3. Add this configuration block to your `mysql.d/conf.yaml` file to start collecting your MySQL logs:

     ```
     logs: